d1d2dopamine/allostatic-sprint-hypothesis/README.md

 The completed historical BALLADEER v1.0.0 validator is preserved at `docs/legacy/v1.0.0/HEALTHY_VALID_BALLADEER.py`.
-The newer cluster-free BALLADEER candidate has not completed a real-data rerun and is therefore not listed as a supported current validator.
+The newer cluster-free candidate is distributed at `scripts/HEALTHY_VALID_BALLADEER.py`, but it has not completed a real-data rerun and is therefore not listed above as a supported completed validator.
+Before attempting it, read `docs/BALLADEER_VALIDATOR_HANDOFF.md`; running the candidate does not by itself promote its outputs to validated results.

 The ADHD Pupil validator downloads the official 1.258 GB Figshare MATLAB file, verifies size and MD5, decodes MCOS tables, creates diagnostics and figures, and removes raw data after success unless `--keep-data` is supplied.